 Many chess players wonder how different rating systems map to each other.
-There is a common idea that it’s not possible to map the ratings because they are different pools of players and different time controls.
+There is a common idea that it’s impossible to map the ratings because they are different pools of players and different time controls.
 You can also argue that playing OTB is much different than playing online.
-These are valid points but we can still take a look at how the ratings compare to give chess players a guide as to where they stand in different rating pools.
+These are valid points, but we can still look at how the ratings compare to give chess players a guide as to where they stand in different rating pools.
 This post will explain how we create our Rating Comparisons.

 Gather Data Sources

 First, we download all of the ratings for players in our database.
 This includes USCF, FIDE, Chess.com, and Lichess ratings.
-Jesse is able to pull API data from lichess and Chess.com, and I download the latest rating supplements for USCF and FIDE.
+Jesse pulls API data from lichess and Chess.com, and Matt downloads the latest rating supplements for USCF and FIDE.

 Subset The Data

 Next, we find all players from our sources with a chess.com username and a USCF rating ID.
 This is our widest net on all possible players eligible for the comparison.

 We don’t want to include players that have only played a handful of games.
 We would also like to exclude anyone who last played long ago.
 To handle this for online ratings, we subset only players with RD < 150.
 See the Chess Ratings post for more information on RD values and how ratings work.

 There will be some errors and abnormalities in the data that we need to check for.
 After hand-verifying some of the egregious values, we are left with a pretty clean set of players to analyze.

 Now that we have a pretty clean set of data based on players in both rating pools, we rank them individually to help remove the noise.
 Here’s an example of the input data and the ranked data.
 Notice how the 1100 and 1150 USCF values swap places, so both are ranked low to high.